⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Komatsu Ltd.

-Japanese multinational, second-largest construction equipment manufacturer globally, known for quality and efficiency.
+Japanese multinational, second-largest construction equipment manufacturer globally, known for durable and environmentally friendly machines.

 Deere & Company